darius/cant/guide.md

 guide in this window when you hit anything puzzling.

+## Why read this at all?

+If something about the above goals resonates with you.
+If you think you may see better ways to reach them -- then it'd be nice if you opened an issue to tell me.

 ## What changed from Scheme, basically?

 Cant supports OO in a way that's not classy or prototypey; the